magomimmo/om-start-template/README.md

 Leiningen teamplate: om-start
 ```

-From the contextual menu of the project select `Leiningen > Launch
+From the contextual menu of the project select `Run as > Clojure Application`.
-Headless REPL for the Project`.

 The command needs sometime to compile the ClojureScript code and to
 run the nREPL server and client.
 So, be patient.